pedramrabiee/hocbf_composition/README.md

 ## NonSmoothCompositionBarrier Class

 The `NonSmoothCompositionBarrier` class extends the `CompositionBarrier` class and represents a non-smooth composition of multiple barriers with specific non-smooth composition rules.

+## ClosedFormSafetyFilter Class

+The `ClosedFormSafetyFilter` class implements a safety filter for closed-form optimal control.
+It allows for safe control of dynamical systems by incorporating barrier functions and Lie derivatives.

+- `assign_state_barrier(barrier)`: Assigns a state barrier to the safety filter.
+- `assign_dynamics(dynamics)`: Assigns system dynamics to the safety filter.
+- `assign_cost(Q, c)`: Assigns the cost function parameters for optimal control.
+- `safe_optimal_control(x)`: Computes safe optimal control actions based on the current state.
+- `get_safe_optimal_trajs(x0, timestep, sim_time, method)`: Simulates the system trajectory under safe optimal control.
+- `eval_barrier(x)`: Evaluates the barrier function at a given state.

+## MinInterventionSafetyFilter Class

+The `MinInterventionSafetyFilter` class extends the `ClosedFormSafetyFilter` and automatically assigns the cost function for minimizing intervention during control.
+It provides methods for assigning desired control actions.

+- `assign_desired_control(desired_control)`: Assigns the desired control action for the system.

+## InputConstrainedClosedFormSafetyFilter Class

+The `InputConstrainedClosedFormSafetyFilter` class extends the `ClosedFormSafetyFilter` and incorporates input constraints into the safety filtering process.
+It provides methods for assigning state and action dynamics, as well as action barriers.

+- `assign_state_action_dynamics(state_dynamics, action_dynamics, action_output_function)`: Assigns both state and action dynamics along with an action output function.
+- `assign_state_barrier(barrier)`: Assigns a state barrier to the safety filter.
+- `assign_action_barrier(action_barrier, rel_deg)`: Assigns an action barrier and its relative degree.

+## MinInterventionInputConstrainedClosedFormSafetyFilter Class

+The `MinInterventionInputConstrainedClosedFormSafetyFilter` class extends the `InputConstrainedClosedFormSafetyFilter` and automatically assigns the desired control action while considering input constraints.

+- `assign_desired_control(desired_control)`: Assigns the desired control action for the system.

 ### Usage Example